The home loan that lets first-time buyers put as little as 3 percent down

 "If you are using a lender who knows the system, the turn times are similar to a conventional or FHA loan," Lucia said.

-Peter Kwak, a home lending officer at Citibank, said SONYMA loans take around two to three months to close.
+Peter Kwak, a home lending officer at Citibank, said SONYMA loans typically take 2 to 3 months to close.

 You'll need mortgage insurance: Just like with any loan where you put less than 20 percent down, you'll have to take out private mortgage insurance, or PMI.
-The amount you pay each month depends on the size of the loan, your credit score, and the down payment.
+The amount you pay each month depends on the loan amount, your credit score, and the down payment.

 The property must be owner-occupied.
-If you want to move out, the loan must be paid off before you can sell your property.
+If you want to move out, you must pay off the loan before you can sell your property.
 "The same applies if someone gets relocated or just wants a bigger space because they've outgrown it; a conventional loan wouldn't necessarily have to be paid off, whereas SONYMA requires it," Lavell said.

 Additional restrictions for a SONYMA loan